anamariasilva/7DaysOfCode-GitHub/README.md

-## 7 Days of Code - GitHub da Alura
+## 7 Days of Code - GitHub e Alura

 Projeto criado no 7 Days Of Code GitHub e Alura.